 Guidelines for Application Materials

-- 3 letters of recommendation (no specific format)
+- 3 letters of recommendation (including letter from Residency Program Director)